Liberation Army of the South: Break with Madero, Nov 1911

-Revolution against Huerta, Feb 1913–July 1914
+Revolution against Huerta, February 1913–July 1914

-In February 1913, Madero was assassinated and Victoriano Huerta ascended to the presidency.
-However, Emiliano Zapata continued his rebellion under the Plan of Ayala (while expunging the name of counter-revolutionary Pascual Orozco from it), calling for the expropriation of land and redistribution to peasants.
+In February 1913, Madero was assassinated and Victoriano Huerta ascended to the presidency in the Ten Tragic Days; however, Emiliano Zapata continued his rebellion under the Plan of Ayala (while expunging the name of counter-revolutionary Pascual Orozco from it), calling for the expropriation of land and redistribution to peasants.
 Huerta offered peace to Zapata, who rejected it.
 The Zapatistas thus played a remarkably similar role in the fight against Huerta as they had in the fight against Diaz, tying down Federal soldiers in the south while a rebel army marched down from the north.
 As the Huerta regime began to collapse, Zapata advanced.
 His forces took Chilpancingo in mid-March 1914; he followed this soon afterward with the capture of Acapulco, Iguala, Taxco, and Buenavista de Cuellar.
 Next he confronted the federal garrisons in Morelos, the majority of which defected to him with their weapons.
 Finally he moved against Mexico City itself.

 Convention and civil war, 1914–1917

 The Zapatistas briefly occupied Mexico City at the start of the civil war against Carranza.
 There were significant cultural clashes between the rural villagers and residents of the capital.

 Rather than First Chief Carranza being named president of Mexico at the convention, General Eulalio Gutiérrez was chosen for a term of 20 days.
 The convention declared Carranza in rebellion against it.
 Civil war resumed, this time between revolutionary armies that had fought in a united cause to oust Huerta in 1913–14.
 Although during the Convention Constitutionalist General Álvaro Obregón had attempted to be a moderating force and had been the one to convey the convention's call for Carranza to resign, when the convention forces declared Carranza in rebellion against it, Obregón supported Carranza rather than Villa and Zapata.
 In 1914, Zapata met at the head of his army with Pancho Villa and his forces at Mexico City to determine the course of the revolution.
 In practice, the alliance between Villa and Zapata as the Army of the Convention did not continue to function when the two parted.
 The Zapatistas fortified themselves and focused on creating the Morelos Commune, rather than venturing out to attack the Constitutionalists.